Search for extended sources in the Galactic Plane using 6 years of Fermi-Large Area Telescope Pass 8 data above 10 GeV: Fermi-LAT description and observations

 \subsection{Data selection}

 We used 6 years (from 2008 August 4 to 2014 August 4) of Pass~8 SOURCE photons with reconstructed energy in the 10 GeV~--~2 TeV range.
 Photons detected at zenith angles larger than 105$^\circ$ were excised to limit the contamination from $\gamma$-rays generated by cosmic-ray interactions in the upper layers of the atmosphere.
 Moreover, data were filtered removing time periods when the instrument was not in sky-survey mode. \emph{Fermi} Science Tools v10r01p01 and instrument response functions (IRFs) P8R2\_SOURCE\_V6 were used for this analysis.
 In addition the analysis was restricted to regions within $7^{\circ}$ from the Galactic plane.
-Figure~\ref{fig:cmap} shows a smoothed count map of the Galactic plane observed by the LAT above 10 GeV.
+Figure~\ref{fig:cmap} shows a count map of the Galactic plane observed by the \emph{Fermi}-LAT above 10 GeV highlighting large structures with a Gaussian smoothing radius of 0.5$^{\circ}$.
 The bright remnants IC~443 (l=189.06$^{\circ}$) and $\gamma$ Cygni (l=78.15$^{\circ}$) stand out clearly, but a large number of other sources are also apparent.
 Several are coincident with higher-energy sources detected by ground-based $\gamma$-ray experiments, such as the Kookaburra complex (l=313.38$^{\circ}$), and will be discussed in Section~\ref{section:results}.
-The large number of sources visible in the map highlights the excellent sensitivity and angular resolution of the LAT at high energies afforded by the new Pass 8 data.
+The large number of sources visible in the map highlights the excellent sensitivity and angular resolution of the \emph{Fermi}-LAT at high energies afforded by the new Pass 8 data.